Martimiz/silverstripe-languageprefix/docs/en/index.md

 	    rules:
 	        '': '->/en/'

-**Note:** as this is not really a 301 redirect, I'm not sure how searchengines would respond to this - it might be better to stick with the .htaccess solution...
+**Note:** as this is probably not really a 301 redirect, I'm not sure how searchengines would respond to this - it might be better to stick with the .htaccess solution...

 ## Enabling BaseHref ##
 Although `BaseHref` is deprecated in SilverStripe 3.x, it is still used in some templates to add a link to the homepage (Simple!).
 To enable its use, add the following to your Page_Controller: